IanESmith/static-website/Services/cdmp/notes.md

 ### Things to be aware off
  - CDP and ABC due to go live by the end of March
- - We havnt had the time to create a suite of reports to provide automatic programme and project status (ie live from jira) including all milestones, risks/issues and dependencies but we'll get there
+ - We havnt had the time to finish a suite of reports to provide automatic programme and project status (ie live from jira) including all milestones, risks/issues and dependencies but we'll get there.
+Done the blockers!

 [Click here for metrics](metrics2.html)